NYUAD-Hackathon/Qarsan/README.md

 ### description

-**Qarsan** is a decentralized mobile app based off bittorent and Tor, allowing citizen reporting to a news portal that is hosted by everyone who installs the app.
+**Qarsan** is a decentralized mobile app based off BitTorrent and Tor, allowing citizen reporting to a news portal that is hosted by everyone who installs the app.
 Thus, it is uncensorable, un-DDoS-able and will amplify the true voice of the population.

 ### name